uwuclxdy/uwuweb/docs/project-functions.md

 Student-specific helper functions.

 ### Grade Functions

 - `calculateGradeStatistics(array $grades): array` - Calculate grade statistics grouped by subject and class

 ### Dashboard Widget Functions

 - `renderStudentGradesWidget(): string` - Creates the HTML for the student's grades dashboard widget
 - `renderStudentAttendanceWidget(): string` - Creates the HTML for the student's attendance dashboard widget
 - `renderStudentClassAveragesWidget(): string` - Creates the HTML for the student's class averages dashboard widget
-- `renderUpcomingClassesWidget(): string` - Creates the HTML for a student's upcoming classes widget

 ## /teacher/teacher_functions.php